 Under the bonnet: An American In Paris

 I joined An American In Paris in late '85.
-Initially, they passed on a 3 track tape which had been recorded at the (now defunct) Herne Place Studios, an impressive 32 room mansion in Sunningdale, Berkshire and owned by Eddie Hardin, formerly of The Spencer Davis Group.
+They were a local band from the Portsmouth / Fareham area in Hampshire.
+Initially, I'd had a 3 track tape passed on to me which had been recorded at the (now defunct) Herne Place Studios, an impressive 32 room mansion in Sunningdale, Berkshire and owned by Eddie Hardin, formerly of The Spencer Davis Group.

 - Won Portsmouth Battle of The Bands in '86 - much to the annoyance of the post-punk surfers.

-- Financed/Recorded our first single (The Attic; somewhere near Heathrow) '86.
+- Financed and Recorded our first single (at The Attic; somewhere near Heathrow) in '86.

 - Invited to tour South Africa (Sun City) What!? - declined.

-- Set up our first gig at London's Marquee Club (Waldour Street), taking two coaches of ever fabulous fans with us.
+- Set up our first gig at London's Marquee Club (Waldour Street), taking two coaches of ever-fabulous supporters with us.

-- Entered the Daily Mirror / Marquee band competition - came 6th nationally (no cigar).
+- Entered the Daily Mirror / Marquee Club band competition - came 6th nationally (no cigar).